 To pull a card from the archived cards, click the ADD CARD button on the top menu bar.
-Select Search and Add from Archive and click the Add to Board button of the required card.
+Select Search and Add from Archive and click the Add to Board button on the required card.
 Select the column from Select Column in which you want to add the card and click the Save button.

 To filter the list of items in the backlog based on Priority, Class Of Service, or size, click the required button in the top row and select one or more attributes from the drop-down list.
 To filter the list based on Id, rank, title, etc. enter the required details in the blank cells in the top row.
 Now, for the item, you want to pull, click the Add to Board button in the first column.
 By default, the card is pulled to the first column, i.e. “Ready” on the board.

 Note that If you have defined lanes on the board, you should select the first column in the Lane that shows up below.
 The card attribute-enabled lane displays the lane based on the attribute value of the card.
 For example, if the card is tagged ‘Critical’, only the Critical lane name is displayed.
-For custom label-enabled lane, you can select from any one of the lane appearing’s.
+For custom label-enabled lanes, you can select from any one of the lane appearings.

 To make your workflow through the Kanban board, as work progresses, move cards to the appropriate column on the board.
 The column where the card remains will represent the status of the card until you move it.

 To move a single card, drag the required card and release it in the appropriate column.
-You can sequence the card in the column, drag it to place in the required order.
+You can sequence the card in the column, and drag it to place in the required order.

 Alternatively, you can click the Options icon, which appears on mouse-over on the card, click Move to from the list, and then select the lane and column.

-Note: You will have to add a comment while moving a card if the Make comment entry mandatory on card movement policy is enabled.
+Note: You will have to add a comment while moving a card if the Make comment entry mandatory on the card movement policy is enabled.

 Move All Cards to Another Column: Right-click a Column header and select the Move All’ option on the menu.

-Move Selected Cards to Another Column: You can also select a set of cards using CTRL+ click and right-click to move selected cards.
+Move Selected Cards to Another Column: You can also select a set of cards using CTRL+ Click and right-click to move selected cards.
 The selected card is indicated by a yellow checkmark.
-To unselect when selecting cards, use CTRL + click on the cards again.
+To unselect when selecting cards, use CTRL + Click on the cards again.
 The yellow checkmark on the card disappears.
 Next, right-click on the lane header and select the ‘Move Selected’ option and then the lane and its respective column to where you want to move the cards.